In the Therapy Room: Suicidal Ideation and the Architecture of Despair

 Hail Wisdom.
 Hail Yourself.
 Hail Your Becoming.

-The demon is not your enemy.
-It’s the rejected authority you’ve learned to obey.
+Demons are the rejection of authority that you’ve learned to obey.
 The moment you recognize it as internal, the moment you name it, you’ve already begun the work of reclaiming your power.